latextemplates/IEEE/README.md

     of the IEEE Computer Society.
 ```

-The class parameter `compsocconf` does not exist in version V1.8 any more, one has to use `conference, compsoc`.
+The class parameter `compsocconf` never existed offifially.
-Note the missing `conf` at the end.
+One has to use `conference, compsoc`, because the parameters are "orthogonal": Either "conference" or "journal", either "compsoc" or not.
 With a modern IEEEtran.cls, you'll get

 ```